ozankiratli/ControlsFromTerminal/README.md

 - To display help:                              `backlight -h | --help`

-### Notes to i3wm users having problems with hotkeys
+### Notes to swaywm users having problems with hotkeys
 After copying the files into `/usr/local/bin`

 Add the contents to your config file: